tbarn/austin-tech-meetups/README.md

 ## What can I do?

-If you are an organizer or part of a meetup that is not listed here and don't have a Code of Conduct.
-Please bring it up with the organizers.
+If you are an organizer or part of a meetup that is not listed here and don't have a Code of Conduct, **please** bring it up with the organizers of the meetup.
 If you are wanting to be an ally of underrepresented groups in tech, this is a good first step.

 I'm also open to helping you establish a Code of Conduct within your meetup.

 ## Resources

 Ashe Dryden has created a comprehensive page of [Code of Conduct resources](https://www.ashedryden.com/blog/codes-of-conduct-101-faq).
 If you are looking for why your organization or meetup needs a Code of Conduct or have other questions related to Code of Conducts, I highly recommend it.

+TODO: Add more resources

 ## Contributions